richardschoen/howtostuff/installmariadbonibmi.md

 ```
 cd /QOpenSys/pkgs ; /QOpenSys/pkgs/bin/mysqld_safe --datadir=/QOpenSys/var/lib/mariadb/data
 ```
-***The server start will lock up the terminal window so you may want to submit the job from a submitted job on the IBM i - (SAMPLE TODO)***
+***The bash server start will lock up the terminal window so you may want to start the MariaDB server job from a submitted job on the IBM i - (SAMPLE TODO)***

-***the mysqld starts as a background thread job so you can probably just close the terminal session also and server daemon will stay running.
-(TBD)***
+***Since the mysqld starts as a background thread job you can probably just close the SSH/bash terminal windows and the mysqld server daemon will stay running.
+(Need to Test)***

+# Setting the MariaDB root user password
+The server must be running before setting the new root user password and using the mysqladmin command.

 Set root user password as desired with your own password.
-(Replace yourpassword with the desired password.)
+(Replace yournewpassword with the actual desired password.)
 ```
-/QOpenSys/pkgs/bin/mysqladmin -u root password yourpassword
+/QOpenSys/pkgs/bin/mysqladmin -u root password yournewpassword
 ```

+# Stopping the MariaDB server job -mysqld

-This following command can be used from any bash session to stop the server.
+The following command can be used from any bash session to stop the server.
+Make sure to specify your user and password when shutting down the server
 ```
-/QOpenSys/pkgs/bin/mysqladmin -u root -p shutdown
+/QOpenSys/pkgs/bin/mysqladmin  --no-defaults --user=root --password=password shutdown
-Enter password: ********
 ```

+# Checking for active MariadDB server instance

 From a 5250 session, run WRKACTJOB and you should see the active server jobs and threads in the QUSRWRK subsystem
 ```